HackyCoder0951/logicSimulation/walkthrough.md

     - **Examples**: Load the "Full Adder (Basic Gates)" example and verify it works.
     - **Save/Load**: Save a circuit, clear, and load it back.
     - **Analyze**: Build a simple circuit (e.g., AND gate with 2 switches and 1 bulb) and click "Analyze".
 Verify the generated truth table matches expected logic.
+    - **Highlighting**: Toggle switches and ensure the correct row in the truth table lights up.
+    - **Resize**: Drag the truth table panel corner and verify it resizes correctly.